 FloodWise Property Reports

 FloodWise Property Reports show the risk and type of flooding at a specific property.
 This enables you to plan and build new habitable floor levels in accordance with Brisbane City Council's requirements.
-Council bases the information in the report on flood studies using the latest flood computer modelling.
+Council bases the information in the report on the latest flood studies and models endorsed by Council.

 Council updated the FloodWise Property Reports on 5 May 2017.
 They show the new one per cent Annual Exceedance Probability (AEP) level from the Brisbane River Flood Study.
 This level has not been adopted for application in planning schemes and is for information only.